Updated: Dec 15, 2022

-8. Mind Monitor
+12. Mind Monitor

 I recently discovered Mind Monitor.
 Mind Monitor captures and interprets EEG data from the Muse headband.
-Muse is a 4-channel EEG.
 Many researchers and scientists on a budget have used the Muse headband.
 In a 2017 paper, Dr. Krigolson, a professor at the Centre for Biomedical Research, University of Victoria, BC, Canada, compared the headband with Actichamp, a pro grade EEG system.
 He found that the Muse headband was a valid tool and that the results were credible.
 These studies were replicated and were followed up with more robust studies which included more than 1,000 participants.

 The Muse headband comes with its own proprietary software.
 For those who are interested in parsing out the EEG data, however, there is Mind Monitor.
 I use this tool to measure brainwave activity.
 Different meditation techniques influence different cognitive control states.
 With this tool, I can measure what I cannot see.
 There are techniques that accentuate alpha states.
 Others that promote more delta (slower, more restful states).
 In other techniques, gamma or theta waves may be pronounced or dominant.
 This tool allows me to practice more intelligently, in a more objective and empirical way.

-9. Oculus: Virtual Reality (VR) Goggles
+13. Oculus: Virtual Reality (VR) Goggles

 VR is an immersive and interactive experience.
 The American Psychological Association finds VR "particularly well suited to exposure therapy."
 We can work with triggers in a controlled environment.
 To introduce children to meditation, I won a grant and purchased VR goggles.
 There is a meditation app that immerses users in over 100 different environments.
 I feel like I'm on retreat.
 There is a 3D human anatomy app that I enjoy.
 While it is intended for students, I use it as a map before a body scan meditation.
 There are other science based apps that allow me to explore the cosmos, the atom, or the cell.
 This appreciation of creation (from the smallest particles to the largest galaxy clusters) enhances my meditation experiences.
 The Face Your Fears app provides unsettling simulations that I use to train the mind to remain calm.

-I begin by choosing an intention for 50 days, about the time it would take to establish a new habit or prune away an undesirable one.
-By dividing my waking hours into 20 minute intervals, I reinforce this habit 50 times a day.
 As of this writing, I am seeking to cultivate goodwill, and to correct the brain's negativity bias and interrupt the fundamental attribution error process.
 "Don't judge; bless" is a shorthand for this exercise.